jkkummerfeld/slate/README.md

 # TODO:

 Features:
- - Enable different scales of annotation (e.g. multiword span, or an entire sentence)
+ - Enable different scales of annotation (e.g. multiword span, or an entire sentence).
+Have sclaes (character, token, line, sentence, paragraph), types (item, span), labels (categories, free text, directed link, undirected link, set)
- - Enable linking items rather than labeling them (and labeled links)
+ - Allow multiple annotations of the same file at the same time
  - Space between token and label
  - For blank lines, print only one in a row
  - Variable location of instructions